-- building access

-- · campus and student event access
+- building access - campus and student event access

 - · copier usage

-- · identification purposes
+- identification purposes

 - library privileges

 - meal plans

-- pay-for-print
+- · pay-for-print

 - use as a form of payment at participating off-campus retailers and merchants

-- vending machine usage
+- · vending machine usage

 This high-tech card has two embedded antennas that will allow access to various areas around campus, from parking garages to computer labs.
 The card also links biometric data used to calculate time and attendance for both students and staff members.
 The magnetic stripe allows users to add funds in increments of \$1, \$5, \$10, or \$20 to an online account that can be used for copying, printing, vending machines, and more.
 Students are able to add these funds online or at dedicated value stations located at the Alvin Sherman Library or at the Health Professions Division Library/Lab Building.
-The SharkCard office is located in the Horvitz Administration Building, in the One-Stop Shop, and at the Terry Administration Building, in the One-Stop Shop.
+SharkCard Services is located in the Don Taft University Center, entering from the east side entrance (Shark Fountain side), by the box office.